 - Within the Single Supervisory Mechanism (SSM), institutions cover at least 50% of their CCR RWA by the IMM. - 2.
 Assuming the extension or change is made in a subsidiary of the institution, the impact of an IRB model extension or change can be small at the consolidated level, but large at the subsidiary level.
-Note that the scope of application of some IRB models might be limited to a subsidiary.
 Therefore, the RTS on IRB requires a quantitative threshold for the range of application of the rating system.
-By contrast, the IMM model used for a subsidiary is the same as the IMM model applied at the consolidated level.
+In contrast, IMM models are applied at the consolidated level.